100% Welcome Bonus

 Lucky Cat Blackjack

 Lucky Cat Blackjack is a game by game inventor Geoff Hall.
-This one plays like conventional blackjack, except if the dealer gets a 22, then special Lucky Cat dice are rolled to determine the outcome.
+This one plays like conventional blackjack, except if the dealer gets a 22 (in version 1) or busts on any total (in version 2), then special Lucky Cat dice are rolled to determine the outcome.

 - Lucky Cat blackjack follows conventional blackjack rules, including all major rule variations, except as follows.